marcvanandel/logbook/README.md

 # Marc's Logbook

 This is my personal logbook with entries I'm interested in.
 These are mainly technical and emerging and somehow related to government(s).
+It is published at https://marcvanandel.github.io/logbook/

 This logbook is based on the great work of [Molly White](https://www.mollywhite.net/) with her [Static Timeline Webpage](https://github.com/molly/static-timeline-generator)